-Detailed legal tips for professionals on how to avoid or mitigate a professional negligence claim, by Commercial Litigation solicitor Georgia Taylor.
+Detailed legal tips for professionals on how to avoid or mitigate a professional negligence claim, by Commercial Litigation Associate Georgia Taylor.

 It’s every professional’s nightmare to have their work called into question by a client and for that complaint to lead to a professional negligence claim.
 Such a claim can be taxing for the professional accused, even if it is false.
 Professional negligence claims without merit take considerable time and expense to deal with and resolve.
 Attwood Marshall Lawyers have for years fought to defend professional negligence claims.
 In many cases, the blame for bad advice can be shifted onto the client and their conduct, or lack thereof, throughout the duration of their dealings with the professional.
 All professionals must take into consideration their fiduciary duty to the client and their duty of care when assessing the potential liability of a professional negligence claim.